 Who is Liable for Your Work Site Injury?

 These are just a few examples of third-party work site injury cases.
 Every case is different.
-If you have been injured at work, we invite you to call Ostroff Injury Law.
+If you have been injured at work, we invite you to call Ostroff Godshall Injury and Accident Lawyers.
 We’ll schedule a free case evaluation.
 One of our construction injury attorneys will listen to your story and tell you how much your case is worth and who is liable for your injury.
 There is no obligation.